 6.2.14 Ensuring that consent is obtained in writing or is otherwise adequately documented, including such information as the date and time of consent.
 A record is required to support verbal consent.

-6.2.16 Documenting the source or technique used to validate the personal information and identifying, where appropriate, the source as well as any data matching in the relevant PIB description.
+6.2.17 Documenting the source or technique used to validate the personal information and identifying, where appropriate, the source, as well as any data matching in the relevant PIB description.

-6.2.17 Ensuring that individuals are given the opportunity, whenever possible, to correct inaccurate personal information before any decision that could have an impact on them is made.
+6.2.18 Ensuring that individuals are given the opportunity, whenever possible, to correct inaccurate personal information before any decision is made that could have an impact on them.

-6.2.18 Identifying the work positions, within the program or activity, that have a valid reason to access and handle personal information and limiting access to individuals occupying those positions.
+6.2.19 Identifying which positions or functions in the program or activity have a valid reason to access and handle personal information and limiting access to individuals occupying those positions.

-6.2.19 Limiting access and use of personal information by administrative, technical and physical means to protect the information and an individual's privacy.
+6.2.20 Limiting access to, and use of, personal information by administrative, technical and physical means, to protect that information.

-6.2.20 Employing appropriate measures to ensure that access, use and disclosure of personal information is monitored and documented.
-Such measures are to address the timely identification of inappropriate or unauthorized access or handling of personal information related to a particular program or activity.
+6.2.21 Adopting appropriate measures to ensure that access to, as well as use and disclosure of, personal information are monitored and documented in order to address the timely identification of inappropriate or unauthorized access to, or handling of, personal information.

-6.2.21 Adhering to the following requirements when personal information is being disclosed to another public or private sector institution, including another government institution:
+6.2.22 Following the requirements set out below when personal information is disclosed to another institution, to a public or private sector entity, or to an individual:

-6.2.22 Ensuring, when personal information is being transferred out of the control of a government institution as a result of the devolution or privatization of a program or activity, that:
+6.2.23 Ensuring, when personal information is transferred out of the control of a government institution as a result of the devolution or privatization of a program or activity, that:

-6.2.23 Communicating to the head or appropriate delegate any use, purpose or disclosure that is not reflected in the PIB description and updating the PIB accordingly.
+6.2.24 Notifying the head or appropriate delegate of any use, purpose or disclosure of personal information that is not reflected in the PIB description and updating the PIB accordingly.

-Note: Institutions are to consider the provisions of the Library and Archives of Canada Act when disposing of records containing personal information.
-Furthermore, those institutions subject to the Policy on Government Security are to dispose of records in accordance with government security standards.
+6.2.28 Institutions that are subject to the Policy on Government Security are to dispose of records in accordance with government security standards.

 6.3.1 The monitoring and reporting requirements of the Policy on Privacy Protection apply to this directive.